Landless People's Movement (Namibia): National Assembly elections

-The party took part in the 2024 Namibian general election and gained one seat in the Parliament of Namibia, in addition to its previous four seats, which the party won in the 2019 Namibian general election.
+The party contested the 2024 Namibian general election and gained one seat in the Parliament of Namibia, in addition to its previous four seats, which the party had won in the 2019 Namibian general election.
 Its leader, Bernadus Swartbooi, was the party's presidential candidate and achieved the fourth strongest support nationally by receiving 4.65% of the national vote.